chiweitw/nft_blindbox/README.md

 # NFT and Blindbox

-Implement a NFT with Blindbox mechanism
+Implement an NFT with a Blindbox mechanism

 ## NFT